gp9938/HowTos/How To Setup A Virtual Switch on Hyper-V.md

+How To Setup A Virtual Switch on Hyper-V
+=

 Hyper-V virtual switches allow you to create a network for your Hyper-V VMs.
 My only use right now is to allow direct IP access to my VMs, mostly via ssh.

 1. From the Hyper-V Manager, go to the Action pulldown menu and select Virtual Switch Manager...